Introduction

 4. In the right-hand corner of your Naverisk Dashboard, next to New Device you will see a drop-down menu called Select a task.
 Click on this drop-down and select Update Roles:

-5. You will now be presented with a list of Device Roles that is available for assigning to your Devices:
+5. You will now be presented with a list of Device Roles that are available for assigning to your Devices:

 6. Select the Device Role you wish to assign by ticking the check box corresponding to the Device Role you wish to choose.